KetherineWang/startup/notes.md

     - Database data: A rendering of application data that is stored in the database.
     - For Simon, this is the highest score of all players.
     - WebSocket data: A rendering of data that is received from the server.
-    - This may be real-time data sent from other users (e.g. chat or scoring data), or real-time data that the service is generating (e.g. stock prices or latest high scores).
+    - This may be real-time data sent from other users (e.g., chat or scoring data), or real-time data that the service is generating (e.g., stock prices or latest high scores).
     - For Simon, this updates every time another user creates or ends a game.
 - Once the application is developed to where it is wanted, it needs to be released to the production environment.
 - `./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s startup`